husyn/aws-cdk-file-storage-s3-cloudfront/README.md

-# File Storage App using AWS CDK, S3 and CloudFront
+# File Storage App on AWS CDK, S3 and CloudFront
-This is a sample AWS application which uses CDK to generate Infrastucture with TypeScript runtime.
-The application is File Storage Solution which uses CloudFront to efficiently upload & cache files to and from a S3 storage.
-It creates a CDK app with an instance of a CloudFormation stack named `File-Storage-App`.
+This is a sample AWS application which uses AWS CDK to generate Infrastucture with TypeScript runtime.
+The application is File Storage solution which uses CloudFront to efficiently upload & cache files to and from a S3 storage.
+It creates a CDK app with an instance of a CloudFormation stack named `config.PROJECT_NAME-Stack`.
 Related blogpost can be found [here](https://ihusyn.wordpress.com/2020/08/05/file-storage-solution-on-aws-cloud/)

-# Getting Starteds
+# Getting Started

 ## AWS Account Setup
 Before deploying the stack make sure AWS credentials are setup correctly.
 Below commands setup AWS environment. or run `aws configure` for environment setup.